Join tens of thousands of other founders, investors, and operators who subscribe to dot.LA for the most important tech news in their inbox 2x a week.

-See our timeline below for key developments TikTok's story over the last eight years, starting with the founding of ByteDance and moving through the app's rise to popularity and the mounting concerns about data privacy and security.
+See our timeline below for key developments TikTok's story over the last 10 years, starting with the founding of ByteDance and moving through the app's rise to popularity and the mounting concerns about data privacy and security.

 March 2012: Internet entrepreneur Zhang Yiming founds ByteDance in Beijing.